imbushuo/NintendoSwitchPkg/README.md

 ## Status
 Not quite useful right now.
 Capable to boot something from SD card.

+If you have a Linux kernel with EFI stub support, supply the device tree for any Tegra210 device (not limited to Nintendo Switch) should boot.

 > Currently fighting ACPI.
 ACPI is winning (as usual). - [@zhuowei](https://twitter.com/zhuowei/status/1100207058576494592)

 ## Device Support